 Teen Volunteer Program

-We are currently not taking applications at this time please check back for updates.
+We are currently not taking applications at this time, please check back for updates.

 No One Dies Alone Program

-The heart of this work is about being rather than doing, about compassionate presence and heartfelt intention rather than fixing, solving, or answering or resolving issues for others.
+The heart of this work is about being rather than doing, about the compassionate presence and heartfelt intention rather than fixing, solving, answering or resolving issues for others.
 To be a calming presence and truly compassionate with another requires no small amount of personal and spiritual maturity, as well as a capacity for reflection on the volunteer’s life.

 - Works cooperatively with others as well as independently